Last Updated on 08/08/2023

 Pro tip: Note your insurance policy number and insurer's contact details in your Overview tab for quick reference.

-If you feel overwhelmed at the thought of fiddling with Excel, Numbers, or Google Sheets, you could also simply download a free home inventory spreadsheet online.
+If you feel overwhelmed at the thought of fiddling with Excel, Numbers, or Google Sheets, you could also simply download a free home inventory list online.
 There are loads of them out there.

 I did a search for you and found a few straightforward Excel versions.
 They are all easy to edit to your personal needs and living situation.
 You can also import these into Google Sheets or Apple Numbers if that is your preference:

 - Home Inventory Spreadsheet from spreadsheet123